Lomida/DevLisEsspressoAlgo/README.md

 ## Program Overview

-This program takes in a PLA file as input and outputs a simplified PLA file.
+This program takes in a SOP PLA file as input and outputs a simplified SOP PLA file.

 ## Known Issues